about me

 the trajectory: from response to prediction

-my perspective is rooted in a decade of veterinary practice and outbreak investigation in bangladesh, including work on nipah virus and anthrax surveillance. working on the frontlines, i saw firsthand that pathogen transmission is rarely random—it is driven by specific interactions between animals and their environments.
+My perspective is rooted in a decade of One Health practice and outbreak investigation in Bangladesh, including work on Nipah virus, Leptospirosis, vector-borne diseases, and Anthrax surveillance.
+Working on the frontlines, I saw firsthand that pathogen transmission is rarely random—it is driven by specific interactions between animals and their environments.

-however, the tools we had available often relied on coarse spatial overlap, missing the fine-scale behaviors that actually trigger spillover. i came to realize that improving prevention required moving beyond mapping where animals are, toward understanding what they are doing.
+However, the tools we had available in developing countries like Bangladesh often relied on descriptive statistics and, in the best-case scenario, coarse spatial overlap.
+This missed the fine-scale behaviors that actually trigger spillover.
+I came to realize that improving prevention required moving beyond descriptive mapping—knowing where animals are—toward understanding what they are doing.

 where i am heading

-in this role, i am working to fill the quantitative gap between habitat use and disease exposure. i treat transmission as a behaviorally gated process, focusing on when exposure actually occurs rather than where animals overlap. while chronic wasting disease serves as a model system, the broader goal is to develop reproducible frameworks that help wildlife managers and policymakers anticipate disease dynamics in a changing world.
+In this role, I am working to fill the quantitative gap between habitat use and disease exposure.
+I treat transmission as a behaviorally gated process, focusing on when exposure actually occurs rather than just where animals overlap.
+While Chronic Wasting Disease serves as a model system, the broader goal is to develop reproducible frameworks that help wildlife managers and policymakers anticipate disease dynamics at the human, wildlife, and livestock interface.